 To learn more about Raven Tools and pricing, visit their website.

-One of the most difficult aspects of a true competitor analysis is collecting all that data only to wind up unsure how to use it.
-SEMrush gives you the power to establish actionable insights that you can actively use to develop and execute your brand’s content marketing and digital strategies.
+One of the most difficult aspects of a true competitor analysis is collecting all that data to wind up unsure how to use it.
+SEMrush gives you the power to establish actionable insights to actively use to develop and execute your brand’s content marketing and digital strategies.

-SEMrush is beneficial to use because it is a highly versatile platform when it comes to conducting competitive research, actually integrating that research into your brand’s marketing campaigns, and so much more.
+SEMrush is beneficial to use because it is a highly versatile platform for conducting competitive research, integrating that research into your brand’s marketing campaigns, and so much more.
 SEMrush gives you access to a full-scale competitor research audit.
 It also helps your site by doing keyword research, a full site audit.
-It conducts backlink analysis (of course, it does these for your competitors as well during the competitor research audit).
+It conducts backlink analysis (of course, it does these for your competitors during the competitor research audit).

 To learn more about SEMrush and pricing, visit their website.